Your service name will be used in naming your resources like log groups, ECS services, etc.

 Duration

 The approximate amount of time, in seconds, between health checks of an individual target.
-The Copilot default is 10s.
+The default is 30s.
 Range: 5s–300s.

 http.healthcheck.timeout